 - Daylight: 10.5 hours

 If you plan to visit San Diego in November, try to come during the first couple of weeks.
-The odds of capturing sunny beach days are higher during this timeframe but certainly not impossible for the rest of the month.
-There will be days of partial sun and some cloud cover and a couple of rainy days.
+The odds of capturing sunny beach days are higher during this timeframe but certainly not impossible for the rest of the month of Thanksgiving.
+There will be days of partial sun, some cloud cover, and a few rainy days.

 What the Beach Is Like

-Most locals have shifted to using San Diego beaches for walks, running, water sports, and sunset watching.
+Most locals (and tourists alike!) have shifted to using San Diego beaches for walks, running, water sports, and sunset watching.
 Not many of us are recreationally sunbathing or swimming in the ocean, but there are always a few exceptions.

 Visiting families tend to ask whether they can go to the beach in November.
 Yes, but you may not enjoy the stereotypical Southern California beach day just because the weather is cooler.

 Rest assured that plenty of tourists who are coming from colder climates are sunbathing and swimming.
 To them, it’s delightful.
 Kids will probably plow right into the water.
-Just bring a sweatshirt and sweat pants for after as wet bathing suits and hair in crisper weather make you colder after swimming.
+Just bring a sweatshirt and sweatpants for after, as wet bathing suits and hair in the crisper San Diego weather make you colder after swimming.
 You’ll go, but you may not stay as long as you would in, say August.

-Even though the weather has cooled down, you should still coat your entire body in sunscreen.
+Even though the weather has cooled down, you should still coat your entire body with sunscreen.
 You can still definitely get sunburned in November in San Diego.

-The ocean temperature has dropped by several degrees which means you should plan on wearing a wetsuit.
+The ocean temperature has dropped by several degrees, so you should wear a wetsuit.

-The best way to enjoy the ocean in November is through water sports including snorkeling tours and surfing lessons.
+The best way to enjoy the ocean in November is through water sports, snorkeling tours, and surfing lessons.
 I would definitely plan to rent a wetsuit for either activity.
 You don’t need one for kayak tours, however, just wear athletic pants and a jacket.

 Advice for Booking Hotels in November

-Some beach valet services (shuttles to the beach, chair set-up at the beach, etc.) may pause in November and restart for Thanksgiving week.
+Some beach valet services (shuttles to the beach, chair set-up at the beach, etc.) may pause in November and restart for San Diego’s Thanksgiving events.

 San Diego November Events

-San Diego events in November typically focus on food and drink in addition to gearing up for the holiday season.
+San Diego events in November typically focus on food and drink and gearing up for the holiday season, beginning with Thanksgiving.

-The annual San Diego Beer Week is happening between November 6-15.
-Events throughout the county showcase our 150+ independent craft breweries.
-And, there are even opportunities this year to join in on the fun from home.
-Check the calendar.
+The annual San Diego Beer Week is happening between November 4 -12.
+Events throughout San Diego County showcase our 150+ independent craft breweries.

 ACCESS MY EXCLUSIVE SAN DIEGO ZOO DISCOUNTI have unpublished deeper savings on tickets through my partnership with aRes Travel, an authorized San Diego Zoo ticket seller.
-Request the details by email or text SDZOO* to buy online now.
+Grab it now with password lajollamom or text SDZOO* to buy online now.
 I believe it’s the lowest price you’ll find!

 SeaWorld San Diego Red, White, & Blue Salute / Christmas Celebration

-You’ll also be able to start celebrating Christmas at SeaWorld San Diego from November 13 through January 4!
-You’ll be able to see Santa at a proper distance, enjoy popular park shows like Dolphin Island Christmas Presentation and Clyde & Seamore’s Christmas Special, in addition to seasonal food.
+You’ll also be able to start celebrating Christmas at SeaWorld San Diego from November 14 through January 8!
+Meet Santa and Rudolph, catch Donner and Blitzen’s Lazer light show, or enjoy the sounds of the Holiday Brass band.
 Admission is included with regular park admission.

 Fleet Week San Diego

-If you’re among the many who are wondering if a high-effort, multi-course Thanksgiving meal makes sense for just your immediate family, you can go out to one of the many San Diego restaurants serving Thanksgiving dinner.
+If you’re among the many wondering if a high-effort, multi-course Thanksgiving dinner makes sense for just your immediate family, you can go to one of the many San Diego restaurants serving Thanksgiving dinner.
 Many of the same restaurants in that link are also offering chef-prepared meals that you can pick up to eat at home or in your vacation rental.
 These include:

 - Pendry San Diego